dmtwng/easy-pipe/docs/index.md

 ## How it works
 ![EasyPipe Architecture](/img/architecture.png)
- - Container with pipelines (`PipesManager`) runs within [Spring Boot](https://spring.io/projects/spring-boot) application, so you can use all benefits of **Spring Container** in your pipelines.
+ - Container with pipelines (`PipesManager`) runs on top of [Spring Boot](https://spring.io/projects/spring-boot) application, so you can use all benefits of **Spring Container** in your pipelines.
- - `PipesManager` could contain several pipelines withing one application, each of them should have an uniq identifier.
+ - `PipesManager` could contain several pipelines within one application, each of them should have an unique identifier.
  - `PipesManager` exposes **HTTP endpoints** to manage pipelines.
 It provides commands such as run or stop pipeline, get status.
  - Each pipeline consists of several stages (`PipeStage`), each stage is a wrapper for one `Component`.
- - `PipeStage` is a part of EasyPipe application, and provides management of messages sequence and its stream between `Components`
+ - `PipeStage` is a part of EasyPipe application, and provides management of messages sequence and its streaming between `Components`
- - `PipeStage`, using [Micrometer](https://micrometer.io/), collects the main measures of streaming system for each step of pipeline, such as messages count, execution time etc. **Micrometer** provides integration with the most monitoring systems.
+ - `PipeStage`, using [Micrometer](https://micrometer.io/), collects the main measures of streaming system for each step of pipeline, such as messages count, execution time etc. **Micrometer** provides integration with the most well-known monitoring systems.
- - `Components` is the ones, who represent the business logic of each data streaming pipeline.
+ - `Components` is the one, which represent the business logic of each data streaming pipeline.
 There are a few types of components: `Source`, `Processor`, `Destination`.
+ - Connect `Components` into `Pipeline` with comfortable DSL.

 ## Installation
 Add EasyPipe dependency to your Spring Boot application.